AlvitoBryan/AlvitoBryan/README.md

 ## Hi, I'm Alvito 👋
-I'm a student of Informatics Engineering at Universitas Negeri Surabaya with a keen interest in becoming a Fullstack Developer.
+I'm a student of Informatics Engineering at Universitas Negeri Surabaya with a keen interest in becoming a Fullstack Developer | Software Engineer.
 <!--
 **AlvitoBryan/AlvitoBryan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 - 🔭 I’m currently working on ...